vnmabus/dcor/README.rst

 |tests| |docs| |coverage| |pypi| |conda| |zenodo|

-dcor: distance correlation and related E-statistics in Python.
+dcor: distance correlation and energy statistics in Python.

 E-statistics are functions of distances between statistical observations in metric spaces.